cicomsa/buttonsJS/README.md

 ### Project goals

-* To get buttons' values and display them on the screen using JS
+* To get buttons' values and display them on the screen using Javascript

 ### To run the project